 We pay off our credit cards every month and currently do not carry any debt of any kind.

 I have used a password manager for several years and strictly adhere to best practices for password security.

 If “One Tweak a Week” were my ebook, I might have put this tip, along with the one about checking your credit report, as the first two items in the list.
 The cost (in time and money) of experiencing fraud or identity theft could potentially devastate anyone’s financial health and undermine any improvements you make to your financial habits.

 26 – Cut the cord

 When we moved in June, I investigated using a streaming TV/DVR service (such as YouTube TV) instead of a traditional provider.
-However, my research uncovered too many limitations of such services for my home theater needs (e.g. less than HD video quality, less than 5.1 digital sound, DVRs which require you to watch commercials, etc.).
-We ended up signing a two year contract with DIRECTV (which also has good 4K content options if you care about 4K TV).
+However, my research uncovered too many limitations of such services for my home theater needs (e.g. less than HD video quality, less than 5.1 digital sound, DVRs that require you to watch commercials, etc.).
+We ended up signing a two-year contract with DIRECTV (which also has good 4K content options if you care about 4K TV).

 The audio and video quality of DIRECTV is awesome, but, in retrospect, I would not have chosen this option.
 Our family watches only a few shows on DIRECTV which we cannot get elsewhere.
 We also have Netflix and Amazon Prime and will be intermittent subscribers to HBO NOW, Hulu and CBS All Access (for Star Trek).